 Reach Out and Read's two approved vendors (All About Books and Scholastic) develop annual catalogs of children's books.
-These vendors negotiate with a variety of publishers to make available high-quality titles t at the best possible price.
+These vendors negotiate with a variety of publishers to make available high-quality titles at the best possible price.

-Scholastic and All About Books Catalogs: Upon becoming Active, every Reach Out and Read site is sent a catalog and is automatically issued an account with each of these vendors.
-Account numbers can be viewed by navigating to the Books tab of your site's myROR.org account; this tab also includes information for accessing the catalog for either vendor, and information about upcoming offers and sales.
+Scholastic and All About Books Accounts: Upon becoming Active, every Reach Out and Read site is sent a catalog and is automatically issued an account with each of these vendors.
+Account numbers can be viewed by navigating to the Funding/Order Books tab of your site's myROR.org account; this tab also includes links to the All About Books website and the Scholastic online store.
+Please note that the Funding/Order Books tab is accessible only to those contacts who have authority to order books (On and Off-Site Coordinator, Medical Consultant and Clinic Manager).
+All site contacts have access to the Books tab in the top menu bar where you can find general information for accessing the catalog for either vendor, and details about upcoming offers and sales.